 Helping people reach land safely

-Next to our work at sea, we have an outstanding landing team that covers around-the-clock spotting shifts to help our boat team identify boats in distress.
-Our landing team also provides first emergency care to those that arrive.
-As the first point of arrival, the temporary stage 2 is notoriously understaffed, our land volunteers are also increasingly involved there to provide first comfort, dry shoes and clothes, food and warm blankets.
+Next to our work at sea, we have an outstanding landing team that provides first emergency care to those that arrive.
+As the first point of arrival, the temporary stage 2 (transit camp) is where our land volunteers work with other organisations to provide first comfort, dry shoes and clothes, tea, food and warm blankets.

 Professional search and rescue